akw2000/GPA_Tracker/README.md

 ## Motivation

 The idea behind creating this GPA Tracker Spreadsheet is to empower students with an effective tool for calculating SGPA and especially the OGPA.
-This tool aims to fill the gap in the Learning Management System (LMS) that was present in the BSc Engineering Degree - University of Moratuwa by providing a convenient and efficient way to track your academic progress.
+This tool aims to fill the gap in the Learning Management System (LMS) that was present in the BSc Engineering Degree - University of Moratuwa by providing a convenient and efficient way to track your academic progress by calculating the OGPA.
 This spreadsheet automates the process and provides a user-friendly interface to manage your academic data.

 ## How to Use